 Ex Service Facilities processes and procedures shall comply with the following, concerning Ex inspection and maintenance completion.

-Ex inspection and maintenance shall be considered complete once a complying Ex inspection and maintenance report is issued in accordance with IEC 60079-17 by the Responsible Person of the Ex Service Facility.
+Ex inspection and maintenance shall be considered complete once a complying Ex inspection and maintenance report is issued in accordance with IEC 60079-14 and IEC 60079-17 by the Responsible Person of the Ex Service Facility.

 ___________

-Format of service provision report form
+Ex inspection and maintenance service report issued by Ex Service Facilities

-This Annex A specifies the minimum content of a Service Report to be prepared, recorded and retained in accordance with their QMS procedures by an organisation certified under the IECEx 03-4 Scheme to provide inspection and maintenance services according to the requirements of IEC 60079-17 and the organisations accepted Scope.
+This Annex A specifies the minimum content of an Ex Service Report to be prepared, recorded and retained in accordance with their QMS procedures by an organisation certified under the IECEx 03-4 Scheme to provide Ex inspection and maintenance services according to the requirements of IEC 60079-14 and IEC 60079-17 and the organisations accepted Scope.

-This Service Report shall be prepared following the provision of all services relevant to the organisation’s operation as an IECEx Certified Service Facility.
+This Ex Service Report shall be prepared following the provision of all services relevant to the organisation’s operation as an IECEx Certified Service Facility.

+Ex inspection service reports, including findings and solutions shall be reported taking into account aspects related to Ex equipment (both general and specific), Ex installation and environment (external influences), as required in IEC 60079-17.

-A copy of the Service Report shall be provided to the management of the site, system or equipment receiving the service provided.
+An electronic copy of the Ex Service Report shall be provided to and approved by the management of the site, system, Ex installation or Ex equipment receiving the service provided.

+In cases of Ex inspection services using electronic programs, PDAs and RFIDs, all electronic files generated by the inspection program shall be provided to the management of site, also including complete report in PDF format.

+Content of Ex inspection or maintenance service provision report form

-The Service Report shall contain all relevant details of at least the following content elements:
+The Ex Service Report shall contain all relevant details of at least the following content elements:

-Name of IECEx Certified Service Facility Organisation
+Name of IECEx Certified Service Facility Organisation;

-The identifier of the IECEx Certificate held by this organisation as an IECEx Certified Service Facility
+The identifier of the IECEx Certificate held by this organisation as an IECEx Certified Service Facility;

-Name and contact details of personnel from the IECEx Certified Service Facility Organisation that provided services
+Name and contact details of personnel from the IECEx Certified Ex Inspection / Maintenance Service Facility Organisation that provided services;

-The name and address of the recipient of the service provided
+The name and address of the recipient of the Ex service provided;

-The date that the service was provided
+The date that the Ex inspection or maintenance service was provided;

+Ex Report reference number, to be traced in the user verification dossier;

+Reference to IEC 60079-14 and IEC 60079-17 for Ex detailed inspection services;

+For Ex inspection or maintenance services in offshore installations reference also shall be made to IEC 61892-7 - Mobile and fixed offshore units – Electrical installations – Part 7: Hazardous areas;

+Reference to IEC 60079-17 for Ex close or visual inspection services;

+Reference to IEC 60079-17 for Ex maintenance services;

-A brief description of the site, system or equipment receiving the service provided
+A brief description of the site, system, Ex installation or Ex equipment receiving the Ex inspection or maintenance service provided;

-The protection techniques employed in the site, system or equipment receiving the service provided
+The Ex protection techniques employed in the site, system, Ex installation or Ex equipment receiving the Ex inspection or maintenance service provided;

-Copies of photographs, measurements and any other relevant artefacts regarding the services provided
+Copies of photographs, measurements and any other relevant artefacts regarding the Ex inspection or maintenance services provided;

+For visual, close or detailed Ex inspection services, the respective fulfilled Ex check-lists specified in IEC 60079-14 (for initial detailed Ex inspection) or IEC 60079-17 (for visual, close or detailed Ex inspection), indicating relevant equipment tags, area classification documents, Ex equipment certificates and findings;

+List and description of any findings, resolutions, actions taken or actions required related to Ex maintenance or Ex inspection services provided, signed by Ex Service Facility Responsible Person, approved and signed by the Ex installation user or responsible person.